loader image

 As blue whales open their blowholes and exhale air explosively through their blowhole, the water can reach up 9 metres in the air.
 They can travel thousands of kilometres each year as they migrate.

 Blue whales may be found in all oceans of the world.
-They migrate to tropical waters during winter months to mate and and give birth to calves (baby whales).
+They migrate to tropical waters during winter months to mate and give birth to calves (baby whales).
 The best season for spotting blue whales on the east coast of Sri Lanka is in months March, April, August and September.
+Sri Lanka diving tours with whale and dolphin watching are very popular among tourists and locals alike.

 Schedule